Beyoncé urges fans to remain 'focused' in fight for justice for George Floyd

-Floyd, an unarmed black man, died in police custody after former Minneapolis police officer Derek Chauvin pressed his knee on his neck for nearly nine minutes during his arrest.
+Floyd, an unarmed Black man, died in police custody after former Minneapolis police officer Derek Chauvin pressed his knee on his neck for nearly 9 minutes during his arrest.
 His death has sparked demonstrations in the United States and across the globe.

 The Grammy-winning artist shared a poignant message on Instagram Wednesday, which featured an aerial photo of thousands of Black Lives Matter demonstrators filling the streets of Minneapolis, Minnesota.